Market Intelligence (MI)

 One way to avoid these potential pitfalls, answer all of your potential needs, and have a one-stop-shop is to use Insightsfirst, a market and competitive intelligence platform backed by internal and external data, domain experts, and actionable templates.

-If you are looking to scale your market intelligence program, Insightsfirst provides you access to over 1,000 domain experts, multi-lingual support, expert driven Artificial Intelligence power, and customizable workflows to meet your organization’s Market Intelligence needs.
+If you are looking to scale your market intelligence program, Insightsfirst provides you access to over 1,000 domain experts, multi-lingual support, domain-specific artificial intelligence power, and customizable workflows to meet your organization’s Market Intelligence needs.
 Request a demo of Insightsfirst today.